kwaldenphd/pandas-intro/README.md

 `skippinitialspace` | Instructs program to ignore whitespace after delimiter; default is `False` `doublequote` | Specifies how to handle quoting character within a field `escapechar` | Specifies the string used to escape the delimiter character if `quoting` is set to `QUOTE_NONE`

+<blockquote>Q6: Write code that loads in a structured data file that uses a pipe symbol (|) as a delimiter.
+Include code + comments.</blockquote>

+<blockquote>Q7: Write code that loads in structured data file in which missing data values are represented by "?", "??", and "-" characters.
+Include code + comments.</blockquote>

+<blockquote>Q8: Write code that ignores the last 6 rows of a structured data file.
+Include code + comments.</blockquote>

+<blockquote>Q9: Write code that parses a structured data file in which commas "," are used as a thousands separator.
+Include code + comments.</blockquote>

 ## From `DataFrame` to data file